jacobdeichert/wasm-astar/README.md

 After reading the source code of [rocket_wasm](https://github.com/aochagavia/rocket_wasm), it was really easy to pick up on how js and wasm communicate.

 And with great power comes great responsibility.
 The last thing you want to do is spread dozens of js calls all over your Rust code.
-I decided to go overly explicit and prepend all js function names with `js_`: `js_clear_screen`, `js_set_screen_size`, `js_request_tick`.
+I decided to go overly explicit and prepend all js function names with `js_`.
+For example: `js_clear_screen`, `js_set_screen_size`, `js_request_tick`.
 This makes them really easy to grep in your Rust source.
-The next thing I did was to wrap most of those calls within Rust modules.
+The next thing I did was wrap most of those calls within Rust modules.
 One reason I did that is because every time you call a js function, you must wrap the call point in an `unsafe` block.
 By wrapping those into modules, it provides a safe interface on top of a minimal unsafe section of code.
-Check out the [`browser module`](https://github.com/jakedeichert/wasm-astar/blob/46b5dbb7d108fe1cb8fdb9cb77ec6c7d583fbca9/src/browser/mod.rs) for an example.
+Check out the [browser module](https://github.com/jakedeichert/wasm-astar/blob/46b5dbb7d108fe1cb8fdb9cb77ec6c7d583fbca9/src/browser/mod.rs) for an example.